Accessibility

 Progress Report

-The Progress Report outlines the areas covered by Section 5 of the Accessible Canada Act with respect to the implementation of the accessibility plan and the progress made in this regard.
+The report outlines the areas covered by Section 5 of the Accessible Canada Act with respect to the implementation of the Accessibility Plan and the progress made in this regard.